• Skip to primary navigation

 Changing the way you eat also means changing your relationship with food.
 Food is not the enemy.
 You need food to survive, and even to help heal and improve your health.
 In fact, some of the most nutrient dense food is also some of the most calorically dense food, so by restricting calories you ultimately end up restricting nutrients, which in the long run is not healthy.
 That's why you don't count calories on the paleo diet.

-Another premise of the paleo diet is to listen to your body.
+Another belief of the paleo diet is to listen to your body.
 Eat when you are hungry, and stop when you are full.
-Pay attention to your food and chew it thoroughly.
-As you start changing your relationship with food, and start eating nourishing, anti-inflammatory, whole foods, as well as healthy fats, you will naturally start to regulate how much you eat so counting calories becomes irrelevant.
+Pay attention to your food and chew it well.
+As you start changing your relationship with food, and start eating nourishing, anti-inflammatory, whole foods, as well as healthy fats, you will naturally start to regulate how much you eat, so counting calories often becomes irrelevant.

-As well, by increasing your intake of more nutrient dense and filling foods (including healthy fats) you will find that overtime your food cravings will start to disappear, you will stay fuller longer, and the tendencies to overeat and binge on unhealthy foods will disappear.
+As well, by increasing your intake of more nutrient dense and filling foods (including healthy fats) people often fine that overtime food cravings start to disappear, they stay fuller longer, and the tendencies to overeat and binge on unhealthy foods disappear.
 This will also help you naturally lose weight (if you need to) overtime, all without counting a single calorie!

 3. Eat What Works For You

 For example, some of my patients with rheumatoid arthritis notice that their joints flare when they eat certain nightshade vegetables.
-For these patients I recommend avoiding them, while for other people who don’t react to nightshades I encourage their intake.
+For these patients I recommend avoiding those vegetables, while for other people who don’t react to nightshades I encourage their intake.
 Again, everyone is unique.

 4. Eat Healthy Fats